Narendra6663/atman-hitl-architecture/README.md

 # ATMAN Health OS

-### Human-in-the-Loop (HITL) + Execution Architecture
+### Human-in-the-Loop + Execution Architecture

 ---

 ## Overview

-Most healthcare systems today can detect risk.
+Healthcare systems today can detect risk.

-Very few can act on it reliably.
+But they consistently fail to act on it.

-ATMAN Health OS is designed as an **execution layer** —
-ensuring that signals translate into timely, coordinated, and accountable action.
+ATMAN Health OS is designed as an **execution layer** — ensuring that signals translate into timely, coordinated, and accountable action.

-This repository outlines how ATMAN integrates:
+This repository demonstrates how ATMAN integrates:

-- AI-driven signal detection
+* AI-driven signal detection
-- Human-in-the-loop validation
+* Human-in-the-loop validation
-- Multi-actor execution orchestration
+* Multi-actor execution
-- Continuous outcome feedback
+* Continuous outcome feedback

 ---

 ## Core Insight

 AI can detect.
 Humans can decide.

-But healthcare systems fail when **execution breaks**.
+But healthcare breaks when **execution fails**.

-ATMAN exists to ensure:

-> Decisions don’t stop at approval — they translate into action.
+> ATMAN ensures decisions don’t stop at approval — they translate into action.

 ---

-## Architecture Flow
+## System Flow

-Signal → AI Detection → Human Validation → Execution → Outcome → Feedback
+Signal → Detection → Validation → Execution → Outcome → Feedback

 ---

 ## Architecture Diagram

+👉 This diagram shows how decision-making is extended into execution:

 ![ATMAN HITL Architecture](./atman_hitl_architecture.png)